-optionName Description MaxRangeUnits If you choose to return ranges, this option specifies the maximum number of units (for example, apartments or suites) to return for each range.
+Parameter Description Option.MaxRangeUnits If you choose to return ranges, this option specifies the maximum number of units (for example, apartments or suites) to return for each range.
 For example, if you were to geocode an office building at 65 Main St. containing four suites, there would be a maximum of four units returned for the building's range (65 Suite 1, 65 Suite 2, 65 Suite 3, and 65 Suite 4.
 If you were to specify a maximum number of units as 2, then only two units would be returned instead of all four.
-CloseMatchesOnly candida candida be retu MustM Specifies whether to return only those geocoded results that are close match candidates.
-For example, if there are 10 candidates and two of them are close candidates, and you enable this option, only the two close matching candidates be returned instead of all 10.
-To specify what is considered a close match, use MustMatch options.
-Address candidates are ranked according to how closely input address matches these preferences. Υ Yes s, return only close matches.
-N No , do not return only close matches.
+Option.CloseMatchesOnly Specifies whether to return only those geocoded results that are close match candidates.
+For example, if there are 10 candidates and two of them are close candidates, and you enable this option, only the two close matching candidates would be returned instead of all 10.
+To specify what is considered a close match, use the MustMatch options.
+Address candidates are ranked according to how closely the input address matches these preferences. Υ Yes, return only close matches. Ν No, do not return only close matches.
 Default.
-MatchMode Specifies how to determine whether a candidate is a close match.
-One of the following: Custo mMode This option allows you to specify which parts of a candidate address must match the input address to be considered a close match.
-Use the MustMatch<element></element> options to specify the address elements you want.
+Option.MatchMode Specifies how to determine whether a candidate is a close match.
+One of the following: CustomMode This option allows you to specify which parts of a candidate address must match the input address to be considered a close match.
+Use the MustMatch<Element> options to specify the address elements you want.
 This is the default value for most countries.
-Relax edMode All candidate addresses are considered a close match.
-MustMatchInput a close match.
-For example, if an input address contains candidates must match all non-blank input fields to be considered r example, if an input address contains a city and postal code, then s address must match the city and postal code to be considered a Υ Yes, a candidate must match all input to be considered a close match.
-N candidate does not have to match all input to be considered a close .
+RelaxedMode All candidate addresses are considered a close match.
+Option.MustMatchInput Specifies whether candidates must match all non-blank input fields to be considered a close match.
+For example, if an input address contains a city and postal code, then candidates for this address must match the city and postal code to be considered a close match. Υ Yes, a candidate must match all input to be considered a close match. Ν No, a candidate does not have to match all input to be considered a close match.
 Default.
-MustMatchHouseNumber The Afi iddle East countries do not generally have house numbers in the Y Yes, a candidate must match the house number to be considered match. candidate must match the house number to be considered a close N candidate does not have to match the house number to be ered a close match.
+Option.MustMatchHouseNumber The Africa and Middle East countries do not generally have house numbers in the data source. Υ Yes, a candidate must match the house number to be considered a close match. Ν No. a candidate does not have to match the house number to be considered a close match.

-optionName Description MustMatchStreet Y Yes, a candidate must match the street name to be considered a match.
+Parameter Description Option.MustMatchStreet Specifi match. es whether candidates must match the street name to be considered a close Υ Yes, a candidate must match the street name to be considered a close match.
 N No, a candidate does not have to match the street name to be considered a close match.
-MustMatchLocality part of ajority of African and Middle East countries do not use locality or equivalent as an address.
+Option.MustMatchLocality part of ajority of African and Middle East countries do not use locality or equivalent as an address.
 If a locality is matched it can contribute to a higher candidate g, but there is no penalty if locality is omitted or unmatched.
-ARE (United Arab Emirates)-Not used BHR (Bahrain)-Not used EGY (Egypt)-Not used KWT (Kuwait)-Not used LBN (Lebanon)-Not used OMN (Oman)-Not used QAT (Qatar)-Not used SAU (Saudi Arabia)-Not used Y N Yes, a candidate must match the locality to be considered a close match.
-No, a candidate does not have to match the locality to be considered a close match.
-MustMatchCity Υ Yes, a candidate must match the city to be considered a close match.
+ARE (United Arab Emirates)-Not used BHR (Bahrain)-Not used EGY (Egypt)-Not used KWT (Kuwait)-Not used LBN (Lebanon)-Not used OMN (Oman)-Not used QAT (Qatar)-Not used SAU (Saudi Arabia)-Not used Υ Yes, a candidate must match the locality to be considered a close match.
+N No, a candidate does not have to match the locality to be considered a close match.
+Option.MustMatchCity Υ Yes, a candidate must match the city to be considered a close match.
 N No, a candidate does not have to match the city to be considered a close match.

-MustMatchCounty
+Option.MustMatchCounty